-1. Whirling-Arm Mounting
+(a) Whirling-Arm Mounting

 The flat plate on which anemometers were mounted in the past for a whirling-arm test is shown in figure 1.
 A wooden member simulating the end of the arm is shown to the right.
-The plate is $\frac{1}{3}$ in. thick and 3 in. wide.
-The distance from the end of the arm to the end of the plate is $12\frac{1}{2}$ in.
+The plate is 1/8 inch thick and 3 inches wide.
+The distance . from the end of the arm to the end of the plate is 12 1/2 inches.
 The wind moves normal to the face opposite the dial and parallel to the flat side of the plate.